sebaderio/book-me-aws-terraform/README.md

 1. Run `sudo yum install -y git` to install git.
 2. Pull the app repo from remote.
 Use ssh based URL.
 3. Run `install_deps.sh` script.
 You might be prompted to type sudo password a few times.
-4. Configure env vars for each container.
-Copy/paste the correct `env_vars/*-sample` file to the same directory, remove `-sample` suffix from the file name and specify correct values for variables in the file.
+4. Configure settings for each container.
+Add `development.env` file to each subdirectory in `/service-config/*`.
+Configure settings based on descriptions in dedicated README files.
     1. Article explaining CORS configuration in Django [LINK](https://www.stackhawk.com/blog/django-cors-guide/#what-is-cors).
     2. The best would be to take a look at values that were specified for these variables on some server running in the past.
     3. Django app is configured to use Sendgrid as a mailing provider.
 Sendgrid offers free 100 emails/day and you can create custom email templates.